-The sales enablement manager is responsible for leading the sales enablement team and for working closely with sales, sales operations and marketing to ensure strategic alignment across all three functions.
+The sales enablement manager is responsible for leading the sales enablement team and working closely with sales, sales operations, and marketing to ensure strategic alignment across all three functions.
 The successful candidate will be a highly organized sales professional who has experience defining and running similar initiatives.

 - Leads the creation and deployment of appropriate training, content/sales messaging, processes, practices, forms, and tools to support the sales force.

 - Supports product launches by preparing and enabling the sales force to understand and sell our solutions.

 - Responsible for aspects of foundational and continuous learning programs for sales, including but not limited to training content creation, scheduling and coordination, creation and deployment or delivery of on-demand courseware, and instructor-led sales training.

 - Responsible for tracking and analysis of courseware and sales enablement content usage.